anugrahk21/Project-Cerberus/README.md

 7. **Context Replay**: Session history included in every request for multi-turn conversations
 8. **Response Scanning**: AI output checked for canary leakage before returning to user
 9. **Single Point of Failure Mitigation**: By decoupling security into independent judges, the system ensures that a failure in one method (e.g., keyword matching) is caught by another (e.g., semantic analysis), addressing a **critical vulnerability** in simple wrapper defenses.

+### 🔄 Extensibility: Evolving the Defense
+This architecture is designed to be **future-proof** and highly extensible.
+As new attack vectors emerge (e.g., "ASCII Art Injection" or "Foreign Language Bypass"), the system can be hardened without rewriting core logic:
+1.  **Add New Judges**: Simply create a new async function in `judges.py` (e.g., `check_ascii_art`) and add it to the voting council.
+2.  **Refine Judge Prompts**: The "Intent Judge" uses **Few-Shot Learning**.
+You can make it stricter by adding new examples of "borderline" attacks to its system prompt in `judges.py`.
+    - *Current*: 3 examples of safe/unsafe.
+    - *Future*: 50+ examples covering edge cases like "math-based jailbreaks" or "hypothetical scenarios."
+3.  **Adjust Weights**: If a specific attack type becomes prevalent, you can increase the weight of the judge specialized in detecting it.

 <p align="right">(<a href="#table-of-contents">BACK TO MAIN MENU</a>)</p>

 ---